antronerds/r2-tutorials/docs/Correlating_Genes.md

     [**Figure    4: The expression of the MYCN gene correlates with the expression of    the    APEX1 gene.**](_static/images/CorrelatingGenes/FindGenes_ExpressionPos.png)

-2. As an example of the opposite, click on one of the top genes in the right column; MEAF6.
+2. As an example of the opposite, click on one of the top genes in the right column figure 2 ; MEAF6.
 This produces Figure 6.
 The original list of results is still open in another tab in your browser, return there.

     ![](_static/images/CorrelatingGenes/FindGenes_ExpressionNeg.png "Figure 5: The expression of MYCN has a negative correlation with that of    the MEAf6    gene")

     [**Figure 5: The expression of MYCN has a negative correlation with that of    the MEAF6    gene**](_static/images/CorrelatingGenes/FindGenes_ExpressionNeg.png)

 3. To generate a correlation plot where the negative relationship between MYCN and the MEAF6 gene is more clearly visualized, select "XY-plot" as graph type in the graphics section in the Adjustable Settings box and click the "Adjust Settings" button.
 In this correlation plot it is also still possible to show expression levels for the samples are distributed.
 In order to do so, click on more settings in the Adjustable Settings box, set Histogram to yes, and click on the Adjust Settings button.
-Now the histogram boxes in the x and y axes show expression levels are distributed for the samples in the selected dataset see Figure 7.
+Now the histogram boxes in the x and y axes show the distribution of the expression levels in the correlation plot, see fig 6.

     ![](_static/images/CorrelatingGenes/FindGenes_ExpressionHis.png "Figure 6: Toggle Histogram")